-The solvency ratio of an insurance company is defined as the available solvency capital over the required solvency capital, the latter being set by the regulators in accordance with the "Solvency I" framework for insurers operating in the EU.
-The ratio is calculated for life insurance (indicator 6.4.a) and non-life insurance (indicator 6.4.b) separately to take account of the substantial differences between the two types of business.
-A declining ratio is a worrying sign of increasing solvency risk; normally supervisors take action well before the ratio reaches the critical level of 100%, below which an insurance company is in danger of insolvency.
+The solvency ratio of an insurance company is defined as the available solvency capital over the required solvency capital, the latter being set by the regulators in accordance with the "Solvency II" framework for insurers operating in the EU.
+A declining ratio is a worrying sign of increasing solvency risk.